-Once the project has been created, you will be taken to the project page where you can make some changes that will affect the content of the project, the possible workflow and also how the linguists work in the editor.
+Once the project has been created, you will be taken to the project page where you can make some changes that will affect the content of the project, the possible workflow, and also how the linguists work in the Editor.
 This will also give you the opportunity to correct some settings that might have been incorrectly set during project creation in the appropriate tabs.

-Simply make different selections (or change settings) if needed and click on Save or Save and run in the case of the machine translation option.
+Make different selections (or change settings) if needed and click on Save or Save and run in the case of the machine translation option.
 By clicking on the setting wheel in the MT section, you can also select the MT engine you want to use for each language just like during the project creation process.

 The Pretranslation tab allows you to add pretranslation rules if you have not done so during the project creation or if you have made changes to the resources associated with the project:

 The process is the same as described in the Project Creation article.

 By selecting the settings wheel on the Files tab, you can change some project parameters in 3 separate tabs:

 In the first tab(General information), you can change the name of the project, the deadline, and all the other parameters.
 You can also add languages to the project but it is not possible to delete existing languages.